techquest/api-jam/README.md

 	Start Coding

-Q. How do I create Interswitch Security
+Q. How do I create Interswitch Security?

 A. See documentation here (https://confluence.interswitch.com/confluence/api/interswitch-services-authentication-specification).
 See sample code here (https://github.com/techquest/java-isw-api-utility-sample)

 Q. How do I create Interswitch secure data

 A. See documentation here.
 See sample code here

 Q. How do I create Interswitch auth data